seyerjo/fa2trakt/docs/usage_guide.md

 ## 1. Prerequisites

 - **Google Chrome:** You must be using the Google Chrome browser.
 - **Film2Trakt Extension Installed:** The Film2Trakt extension must be installed and enabled in your Chrome browser.
-(See `/docs/04_setup_and_installation.md` for installation instructions).
+(See `/docs/setup_and_installation.md` for installation instructions).

 ## 2. How It Works

-Film2Trakt simplifies the process of finding content you discover on FilmAffinity within the Trakt.tv platform.
+Film2Trakt simplifies the process of finding content you discover on FilmAffinity within the Trakt platform.
 Once installed, the extension automatically adds a "Search on Trakt" button directly onto FilmAffinity movie and series pages.
 Clicking this button instantly opens a new tab with the Trakt.tv search results for that specific title.

 ## 3. Step-by-Step Usage